 13. Carrots Give a Natural Glow

 Who needs blush?
 Filling up on carrots can give you a natural glow.
-A study out of the United Kingdom in 2011 found that people who eat a higher amount of carotenoid-containing fruits and vegetables, like carrots, have more yellow tones in their skin, giving them a complexion that others rated as looking healthier.
+A study out of the United Kingdom in 2011 found that people who eat a higher amount of carotenoid-containing fruits and vegetables for glowing skin, like carrots, have more yellow tones in their skin, giving them a complexion that others rated as looking healthier.

 14. Tomatoes Protect the Skin